vaishnavisharma6/vaishnavisharma6/README.md

-## Hi there 👋
-Research interests: Machine learning and Statistics.
+I recognise and solve problems in Machine learning and Statistics.